SumanNarayan/Mentallectual/README.md

 # Mentallectual
-This is my new repository
+This is my new repository.
+Author - Suman Narayan